r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       TODO: [ BitsTransfer ]
-      Another way to download/execute remotelly our agent without using the powershell switch (Net.WebClient).DownloadString method.
+      Another way to download/execute remotelly our agent without using the powershell switch (Net.WebClient).DownloadFile method.
 This method also allow us to chose the download location of the agent in target system and start the agent (exe).

 <br />